year221/claude-test-image-intensity-front-end/README.md

+My experiments with coding agents

-# Image Intensity Calculator Frontend
+# Image Intensity Calculator Frontend (Written by Claude Code)

 A web frontend application that allows users to upload images and calculate their average intensity using the Rust REST API.